Employer of Record

 Payroll Cycle

-The payroll cycle in Denmark is typically monthly, with payday occurring between the last day of the month and the 15th of the following month.
+The payroll cycle in Denmark is typically monthly, with payday commonly occurring at the end of the month or on another date agreed in the employment contract.

 Mercans’s Payroll Capabilities